 Supercharge your money-saving apps and websites with rewards credit cards

-If travel isn’t your thing, you can still reap the rewards of your spending.
-For example, the Gas Buddy website can help you save money on fuel, but if you make your gasoline purchases using one of the best cash back credit cards, like the Scotia Momentum Visa Infinite.
+If travel isn’t your thing, you can still reap the rewards on your spending.
+For example, if you use the Flipp app to save on groceries and also cover the bill using one of Canada’s best cash back credit cards, like the Scotia Momentum Visa Infinite, you can double dip and save even more through the combination of coupons and credit card rewards.

 Using the best money-saving apps in Canada is a great way to save money and avoid unnecessary purchases, but for the purchases you do make, ensure you are reaping the rewards by making them with a rewards credit card, and then pay the balance off at the end of every month to avoid interest charges.